csev/dj4e/assn/dj4e_ads1.md

 Working with Ambiguity
 ----------------------

-This assignment is far more vague than previous assignments - on purpose.
+This assignment is more vague than previous assignments - on purpose.
 The goal is to get closer to the development model for actual applications.
 You know what you want to build and start with a mostly blank slate.
 You look at sample code, reuse some code form stuff you build earlier, do some online